 First, each alternative was evaluated to determine whether it would meet the purpose of and need for the Proposed Action.
 Each alternative found to meet the Step 1 criteria was then evaluated in Step 2 to determine whether or not it would be constructible, considering existing physical and operational constraints.
-The alternatives meeting all criteria were retained for further analysis of environmental impacts, as presented in Section 4, Environmental Consequences, of this EA.
-The No Action Alternative was also retained for detailed analysis, as required by CEQ and FAA guidance.
+Exhibit 2-2 illustrates the alternative evaluation screening process.